-Professor Ae-Sook Kim’s primary research interests focus on state politics and the policy making process, focusing on social and health policies.
-Her research explores how states’ demographic, economic, and political characteristics lead to their unique policy outputs.
-It also investigates how an innovation spreads from one state to the others.
-Vertical and horizontal diffusion and internal learning effects are explored.
-In addition, her research pays attention to nursing home quality and the determinants.
-Her work has been published in leading journals of health policy (including social policy) and health services research such as the Policy Studies Journal, Journal of Health Politics, Policy and Law, and Health Care Management Review.
+Professor Ae-Sook Kim’s primary research interests focus on state politics and the policy-making process, focusing on social and health policies.
+Her research explores how states’ demographic, economic, and political characteristics lead to their unique policy adoptions.
+Furthermore, it investigates how innovative policies spread from one state to the others in the context of a state’s own political, social, and economic climates, using a theoretical frame of policy diffusion and reinvention.
+It further delves into how public policies, as an outcome of the policy decision-making process, influence citizens’ well-being.
+She also explores nursing home quality variations across facilities and regions, and the determinants of those variations, paying careful attention to the role of nursing home administrators and the market conditions in which each facility is embedded.
+Her work has been published in leading journals of health policy and health services research such as the Policy Studies Journal, Journal of Health Politics, Policy and Law, and Health Care Management Review.

 Kim, Ae-Sook.
 (2015).
 Nursing Home Report Card and Performance Gap.
 Health Care Management Review.
 Advance online publication. doi: 0.1097/HMR.0000000000000080.